wunan3/Manifold-reconstruction-via-Gaussian-processes/README.md

 3 Cassini oval.mat

-The Cassini Oval dataset in the paper.
+The Cassini Oval dataset in the Appendix.
 X is the noisy dataset.
 M11 is a large clean dataset on the curve in order to check the GRMSE defined in the paper.

-4 torus.mat
+4 RP3.mat

-The torus dataset in the paper.
+The RP3 dataset in the paper.
 X is the noisy dataset.
 M11 is a large clean dataset on the torus in order to check the GRMSE defined in the paper.

 5 Spectrum.mat